asierabreu/spark-course/README.md

 vagrant up
 *now wait for cluster to be created and provisioned (~20 min)*
 ```

+The following software will have been installed @ path : /usr/local/software/ (in the VM)

+ * Apache Spark v2.2.0
+ * Anaconda (Python) v3.6
+ * Apache Zeppelin v0.7.3

 5. Login to the master VM and setup password-less access between cluster machines